dashingshree6/entertainment-app/README.md

 # Entertainment App

-## Here are some of the apges of entertainment app.
+## Here are some of the pages of entertainment app.

 ## Landing Page